Build pipeline

 Pass 1 starts at the entry file and walks its import graph.
 For each .tsx/.ts module it calls transformFile(path, src), which runs Babel and, in the same AST traversal, harvests two things the later stages need.

-The Babel transform
+The JSX transform

-[solidPreset, { generate: "universal", moduleName: RENDERER_PATH }],
+[solidPreset, { generate: "universal", moduleName: RENDERER_SOLID_PATH }]

 What it collects